aakashagarwal6898/Emotion-Detection-using-Keras/README.md

 6) Fear
 7) Disgust

-Dataset-
+#### Dataset- ####
 Training images = 764
 Testing images = 217
+The images have been already cropped to the person's face.

+The results involved a lot of trial and error.
+We have achieved an accuracy of 90.78% in 30 Epochs with a batch size of 4.
+This project puts a huge emphasis on the model performance on real world images instead of accuracy.

+#### Observation- ####
+It was observed that the model tends to perform well on emotion labels such as happy, neutral, sad & angry while it gets confused among emotion labels such as surprise, fear & disgust.
+This can be tackled by adding more images to the dataset.